-The financial statements have been prepared using appropriate accounting policies, supported by reasonable judgements and estimates.
-The Fund Managers have a reasonable expectation, based on an appropriate assessment of a comprehensive range of factors, that the Fund has adequate resources to continue as going concern for the foreseeable future.
+The financial statements have been prepared using appropriate accounting policies, supported by reasonable judgements and stimates.
+The Fund Managers have a reasonable expectation, based on an appropriate assessment of a comprehensive range of factors, that the Fund has adequate resources to continue to continue as going concern for the foreseeable future.

-The financial statements have been prepared for the year ended 31 December 2024, except financial instruments measured at fair value through profit or loss, other financial instruments that are initially measured at fair value and subsequently at amortised cost.
+The financial statements have been prepared on a historical cost basis, except financial instruments measured at fair value through profit or loss, other financial instruments that are initially measured at fair value and subsequently at amortised cost.
 The Fund applies the accrual method of accounting where all income is recognized when earned and all expenses recognized once incurred.

 Historical cost is generally based on the amount of cash and cash equivalent paid or received or fair value of consideration received or paid in exchange for assets and liabilities.